avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/Redis.md

 You can install recent stable versions of Redis from the official [packages.redis.io](http://packages.redis.io/) APT repository.

 # Prerequisites
-- connect to each server over SSH
-If you're running a very minimal distribution (such as a Docker container) you may need to install lsb-release, curl and gpg first:

 ### Run the following commands to install Redis.